Connor12858/Console-Toolkit/README.md

 A very simple usage, but we can save the results to a file if we wish and choose the location of the file as so.

 `Network IPAddress -a true -s true` will save the docume to the default folder, when looking at the help menu it says `C:\`.
-To change the location we need to add 1 more argument to the command, `-p`, which tells the program the <b>Path<b> to save.
+To change the location we need to add 1 more argument to the command, `-p`, which tells the program the <b>Path</b> to save.
 `Network IPAddress -a false -s true -p C:\Users\canop\OneDrive\Desktop` would output a list of all the devices and their status to a file on my Desktop.

 The program will generate it's own filename so just add a path to the folder, some paths would require admin access, like special folders.